-2023 Construction & Infra CA
+2024 Construction & Infra CA

-This translation of the 2023 Collective Agreement for the Construction & Infrastructure Sector has been prepared with the utmost care.
+This translation of the 2024 Collective Agreement for the Construction & Infrastructure Sector [cao Bouw & Infra 2024] has been prepared with the utmost care.
 However, the parties to this collective agreement accept no liability for errors or omissions in this translation nor for any direct or indirect consequences of acting or failing to act based on this translation.
 No rights whatsoever can be derived from the contents of this translation.
 The text of the original Dutch document prevails in all cases.
 Disputes with regard to this agreement may only be submitted to a competent Dutch court.